pallets/click/docs/arguments.rst

     invoke(touch, args=['foo.txt'])

-Not sure if should include : If no type is provided, the type of the default value is used, and if no default value is provided, the type is assumed to be STRING.
+An argument may be assigned a :ref:`parameter type <parameter-types>`.
+If no type is provided, the type of the default value is used.
+If no default value is provided, the type is assumed to be STRING.

+.. admonition:: Note on Required Arguments

+   It is possible to make an argument required by setting ``required=True``.
+It is not recommended since we think command line tools should gracefully degrade into becoming no ops.
+We think this because command line tools are often invoked with wildcard inputs and they should not error out if the wildcard is empty.

 Multiple Arguments
 -----------------------------------